Buying a new build: Everything you need to know

 What is the process of buying a new build?

 The process of buying a new build can be a whirlwind from start to finish.
-Wondering where to begin?
-Our step-by-step guide should help.
+Here's the key steps:

 1. Get your finances in order

 If you’d like to buy a new build, getting your finances in order is a good place to start.
-Make a note of your income, savings and expenses.
-This will give you an idea how much you can afford to spend on mortgage payments each month.
+You'll need to make a note of your income, savings and expenses, as this will give you an idea how much you can afford to spend on mortgage payments each month.
+When you create a Tembo plan, you can also get an idea of what monthly repayments might look like as well as indicative interest rates.

 You’ll also need to set money aside for solicitor fees, moving costs, and furniture.
 In some cases you might need to budget for surveys, stamp duty and mortgage fees too.